“Johnson, elegant yet intense, is impeccable.”

 - Tim Ashley (The Guardian) on La Traviata, English National Opera

-Acclaimed tenor Ben Johnson enjoys a varied career as a singer, conductor, teacher and artistic director.
-He is the Founder and Chief Conductor of the Southrepps Sinfonia as well as joint Artisitc Director of the Southrepps Classical Music Festival.
+Born in London, acclaimed tenor Ben Johnson enjoys a varied career as a singer, conductor, teacher and artistic director.
+He is the Festival Director of Cambridge Summer Music, founder and Chief Conductor of the Southrepps Sinfonia as well as joint Artistic Director of the Southrepps Classical Music Festival.
 He is a professor of singing at the Royal College of Music in London.

 He represented England in the BBC Cardiff Singer of the World 2013 and won the Audience Prize.
 A former BBC Radio 3 New Generation Artist and 2008 winner of the Kathleen Ferrier Award, Johnson was formerly an English National Opera Harewood Artist and a Wigmore Hall Emerging Talent.